Digital-Nature-LTD/CarbonLite/README.md

 **Example** - As "Background Colour" but with updated parameter name

 ### Message Border Colour
-The colour of the CarbonLite message border, not that this is only shown when the CarbonLite background has been removed
+The colour of the CarbonLite message border, note that this is only shown when the CarbonLite background has been removed

 **Param:** messageBorderColour